 That demands novel solutions to ensure good products in the shortest time possible.

-Enter design sprints, unique formulas to solve problems through design thinking.
+Enter design sprints and unique formulas to solve problems through design thinking.

 What is a design sprint, and why is it important?

-Design sprints are tools for solving problems through design thinking.
-You can consider them to be recipes for design thinking.
+Design sprints are tools for solving problems through design thinking, and you can consider them to be recipes for design thinking.

 Design sprints are intense 5-day exercises that answer specific business problems through prototyping and testing.

-The 5-day process begins on Monday when all the stakeholders and facilitators meet to brainstorm and create the road map for the process.
+The 5-day Design Sprint process begins on Monday when all the stakeholders and facilitators meet in a workshop to brainstorm and create the road map for the procedure.